dmurr/simple_shell/README.md

 # Simple Shell
 ### Description
-This project is a recreation of the shell command line interpreter..
+This project is a recreation of the shell command line interpreter.
 ### Overview
-This version of the shell has a collection of custom built-in commands along with the functionality of running scripts stored in various paths.
+This version of the shell has a collection of custom built-in commands along with the functionality of running scripts from various paths.

 ## Repo Contents